jhudsl/Intro_to_OTTR/docs/03-tools-in-the-template.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Github actions will automatically [run a spell check on all Rmds](https://github.com/jhudsl/OTTR_Template/blob/main/.github/workflows/style-and-sp-check.yml) whenever a pull request to the `main` branch is filed.
+Github actions will automatically run a spell check on all Rmds whenever a pull request to the `main` branch is filed.
+[See this section about how to customize what checks are run](https://github.com/jhudsl/OTTR_Template/wiki/How-to-set-up-and-customize-GitHub-actions-robots).
 Depending on your preference, you may find it easier to spell check manually on your local computer before pushing to Github.

 It will fail if there are more than 3 spelling errors and you'll need to resolve those before being able to merge your pull request.

-Click on the GitHub comment that has the download link to spelling errors.
+Click on the GitHub comment that has the download link to spelling errors that need to be resolved.
-This will download a zip file with a TSV.
-Open up this zip and look at the TSV to see all the spelling errors that need to be resolved.

 Some of these errors may be things that the spell check doesn't recognize for example: `ITCR` or `DaSL`.
 If it's a 'word' the spell check should recognize, you'll need to add this to the dictionary.